ksu-is/Code-Generator/Project.roadmap.md

 - [x] Update README file
 - [x] Analyze and evaluate forked repository
 - [ ] List ways to improve code
+- [ ] Improve randomizer
+- [ ] Check if inputs are required for generator
+- [ ] Find a way to restrict "count" parameter